‘Summer time…and the lemon is easy…. ‘ Oh I do love cookies and summertime and lemon and biscotti!

 - 6 tablespoons butter

-- grated rind of 1 medium lemon (about 1 tablespoon)
+- tablespoon grated rind of 1 medium lemon about 1

 - 1 teaspoons almond extract